Australian Takeover Defence Series Part 10: Responding to competing proposals

-In Part 5 of our Australian Takeover Defence Series, we considered some tactical insights for target boards in negotiating the exclusivity of an Implementation Deed including the importance of preserving the ability for competing proposals to emerge after an initial control transaction has commenced and ensuring that the target has the flexibility to engage with such proposals.
-In the final part of our Series, we consider how a target board can best respond to competing proposals, both in circumstances where the target is subject to an Implementation Deed and also where it is not.
+In Part 5 of our Australian Takeover Defence Series, we considered some tactical insights for target boards in negotiating the exclusivity of an Implementation Deed, including the importance of preserving the ability for competing proposals to emerge after an initial control transaction has commenced, and ensuring that the target has the flexibility to engage with such proposals.
+In Part 10, we consider how a target board can best respond to competing proposals, both in circumstances where the target is subject to an Implementation Deed and also where it is not.

 In the majority of circumstances, the emergence of a competing proposal is usually embraced by target directors, as competition often drives up the target’s price and leads to better overall value for shareholders.
 From a target director’s perspective, a hard-fought auction process also firmly establishes that the target company has ultimately been sold for a fair market price.